Edmonton Police Service logo

 What happens if an officer does not turn their camera on or does not follow procedures?
 What are the consequences?

-Like any other allegation of misconduct, complaints can be made to the Professional Standards Branch.
+Police officers will start to actively record their interactions with members of the public once they realize that the nature of the interaction is investigative, or enforcement related.
+If an officer does not turn on their camera or does not follow procedures, complaints can be made to the Professional Standards Branch.
 Depending on the outcome of the investigation, officers could face any number of disciplinary actions dependent on the nature of the allegations and the reasons why the breach of policy occurred.

 We know that only proper use of body-worn video cameras will enhance public trust and legitimacy while improper use will have the opposite, detrimental effect on police/community relations.